rasgs/rasgs.github.io/README.md

 Live demo at https://rasmusgs.com/petrol-jekyll-theme

-This is a simple and minimalist template for Jekyll for those who likes to eat cake. :cake:
+This is a simple and minimalist template for Jekyll for those who likes to eat cake :cake:.

+Theme forked from [kopplin](https://github.com/sergiokopplin/indigo), with social links inspired by [murraco](https://github.com/murraco/jekyll-theme-minimal-resume).

 ***